The Golden Child

 Kernberg, O. F. (1975).
 Borderline conditions and pathological narcissism.
 Jason Aronson.

 Miller, A. (1981).
-The drama of the gifted child.
+The drama of the gifted child: The search for the true self.
 Basic Books.

 Pressman, C., & Pressman, J. (1994).
 The narcissistic family: Diagnosis and treatment.
 Jossey-Bass.